Sacred Heart of Jesus School Building - Irvington

 This subject property measures approximately 15,000 square feet and is made up of brick with limestone accents.

 The facility consists of two floors in addition to a basement.
+Each floor measures about 2,500 square feet.

+The basement has a large room that can be used as a cafeteria and / or gym measuring 2,500 square feet.
+The basement level also contains bathrooms, the boiler room, and some closets.

+The first floor consists of three classrooms, three offices, a small computer room, and teacher's bathroom.

 Adjacent and included with the property is a large fenced in parking lot.